federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

                "Palestine", "Ireland", "Macedonia", "Palestine", "UK", "USA",
                "Russia", "Palestine", "Germany", "Serbia")

-# Single out all Countries of production (including co-production ones) and
+# Single out all countries of production (including co-production ones) and
 # store into "countries", which becomes the main dataset for exploration
 countries <- extract.countries(greatest, "Countries", old_names, new_names)
 ```